netsenior/CodeIgniter-Hulk-Template/README.md

 # ci-hook-template
-Using Code Igniter Hooks feature to create a template engine
+Using Code Igniter's Hooks feature to create a template engine